pantheon-se/github-actions/custom_upstream_branch_sync/readme.md

-# Custom Upstream Branch Sync and Multidev Creation
+# Custom Upstream Multidev and Deployment Workflows

 When using a Custom Upstream, sync new upstream branches automatically to a downstream Pantheon repo and create a multidev environment.
 As-is, this requires a site to be tagged with `canary` that will recieve the update.